Forza Horizon 3: Design

 Ralph Fulton explained that "humans form their first impressions incredibly quickly", elaborating that the first few minutes of playing a video game can drastically change how a player thinks of it.
 Playground Games later conducting a study of first impressions before developing Forza Horizon 3.
 Two groups of test subjects both played the same Forza game for the same amount of time, except one group played in a sports car and the other played in a regular car.
 When asked about their experiences playing the game, the group that played in the sports car rated the game generally better.
 As a result, Playground Games spent a large part of their development cycle (about eighteen months) developing and curating the first few scenes of the game.
-In February 2015, it was decided that the first few scenes would be split between the opening drive and the first of the game's events, with the decided route for the opening drive being finalizsed a month later.
+In February 2015, it was decided that the first few scenes would be split between the opening drive and the first of the game's events, with the decided route for the opening drive being finalised a month later.
 By June 2015, the route was being tested and concept art was drawn for the scenery that the player would see during the opening drive, although some concepts had to be adjusted or removed, such as the rainforest being made less dense.
 Problems also emerged with the car that the player would be driving in during the opening sequence, the Centenario.
 The Centenario resulted in being too fast for the player to observe the scenery as intended, requiring changes in the route and terrain.
 As the opening drive also went off-road, a cutscene had to be instituted to switch the Centenario to a buggy to accompany the harsher terrain.
 Additionally, the first event after the opening drive had to be pushed back for further improvement, prompting modifications to be made to the opponent vehicle.